How Do Fraudsters Make Money? How Can You Prevent It?

 When it comes to digital marketing, most companies rely on third-party tracking services to measure performance and detect fraudulent activity.
 Unfortunately, these services are often not sophisticated enough to protect against the ever-evolving techniques of today’s fraudsters.
 Using bots enables fraudsters to have very little involvement in the criminal activity itself, as they just start the process and then wait in the wings for the money to roll in.
 Even if the bots are exposed, the criminals behind them can move on to creating new fraudulent schemes, often undetected.

 Because ad fraud is hard to find and stop without specialized tools, the list of unknowing victims continues to get longer as criminals continue their fraudulent activity, mostly unchecked.
 International legislation isn’t clear yet on the illegality of this type of fraud, which makes prosecution even more difficult.
-Most countries don’t have specific laws about ad fraud, but they do have less clear laws about cyber-security.
+Most countries don’t have specific laws about ad fraud, but they do have less clear laws about cybersecurity.
 Due to the difficulty of proving ad fraud, criminals are rarely charged for their crimes, even when it is detected.

-What Can You Do To Stop Ad Fraud?
+What Can You Do to Stop Ad Fraud?

 Stopping ad fraud takes a robust system that is even more sophisticated than that of the fraudsters you are trying to stop.
-Anura’s solution has an accuracy rate of 99.999% in identifying fraud—preserving your good leads and stopping fraudsters in their tracks.
+Anura’s solution has an accuracy rate of 99.999% in identifying fraud, preserving your good leads, and stopping fraudsters in their tracks.
 This means you get to save marketing dollars while still bringing in conversions and growing your network.
 We deliver the level of accuracy, thoroughness, and analytics to exceed the demands of every industry.
 With Anura on your team, you can trust that your ads are being seen by legitimate consumers, and fraudsters are being stopped before they can even get started.

-Sign up for your free trial of Anura today to protect your company from fraudsters who want to get rich off of your marketing budget.
+Sign up for your free trial of Anura today to protect your company from fraudsters who want to get rich off your marketing budget.